Updated January 21, 2019

 Timecode: a numeric sequence of codes imprinted on a video tape or within video file.
 Timecode is used to reference specific content in a recording, and/or to synchronize devices or files.
 SMPTE timecode is a temporal representation of hours, minutes, seconds and frames.
 Subsets include: (a) Linear timecode (LTC) where timecode is recorded onto a dedicated audio track, (b) Vertical Interval Timecode (VITC) where timecode is recorded within the vertical blanking interval of a video signal, (c) burnt-in (or “vis” timecode) where the timecode digits are superimposed visibly over the video content itself, and (d) CTL timecode (control track) where timecode is written to a control track separate from audio or video.

-Tripod: A camera support device typically with three legs and a pan/tilt head.
+Tripod: A camera support device with three legs supporting a pan/tilt head.

 Tripod Lock: A lever or knob on a tripod pan/tilt head which prevents panning, tilting or both from occurring.
 Typically engaged when the tripod is not in use, or the camera operator is not present or distracted.